 Realistically, any modern Mac is broadly suitable for the majority of design work - it's just that less powerful machines will slow you down.
 Any Mac is also an investment in your career, but if you're just starting and really can't afford to splash out on the more expensive fare recommended elsewhere, a Mac mini will do.

-The 2018 version of the Mac mini will set you back £799/$799 but for your money you are getting a pretty powerful machine.
+The 2020 M1 Mac mini will set you back £799/$799 but for your money you are getting a pretty powerful machine.
 You can then add a perfectly decent third-party display from the likes of Dell for one to two hundred more.

 There are far too many specific accessories to recommend in a feature like this, and so we're going to offer some general tips.